Home » Plastic Surgery Procedures » Breast Implant Illness

 What Causes Breast Implant Illness?

-It is also suspected that some women’s symptoms may be the result of an allergic reaction or immune response to the small amounts of metals or other materials found in the implant shell.
-Heavy metal toxicity has been extensively studied, yet recent data from implant removal cases evaluated by the Aesthetic Surgery Education and Research Foundation (ASERF) found metals detected in <10% of the study group including: silver, aluminum, cobalt, molybdemen, selenium, tin, platinum, all with amounts reportedly below considered “safe” levels and not presenting as a clear connection between heavy metal toxicity and BII.
+It is suspected that some women’s symptoms may be the result of an allergic reaction or immune response to some of the materials found in breast implant shells.
+Both saline and silicone breast implants contain small amounts of heavy metals — either as an ingredient or as a byproduct from the manufacturing process.
+However, data from the Aesthetic Surgery Education and Research Foundation (ASERF) detected heavy metals such as silver, aluminum, cobalt, molybdenum, selenium, tin and platinum in less than 10% of implant removal cases.
+All results were reportedly below established safety thresholds, not presenting a clear connection between BII and heavy metal toxicity.

 Our immune systems react differently to foreign objects in the body, making it nearly impossible at this time to determine a woman’s risk of breast implant illness before augmentation.
-Any of these factors—or even a combination of these and other factors—may be the cause of BII symptoms in women and may develop with normal aging and hormonal changes.
+Any of these factors — or even a combination of these and other factors — may be the cause of BII symptoms in women, and symptoms may develop with normal aging and hormonal changes.

 Implant removal is your choice.
 Many BII symptoms may be associated with other treatable illnesses.
-Having a general health screen is good practice and may include blood test (as recommended by your General Practitioner):
+Having a general health screen is good practice and may include blood tests and a physical exam and additional assessments as recommended by your general practitioner, such as:

 • Complete blood count test or CBC